pulumi/pulumi-hugo/themes/default/content/blog/google-cloud-pulumi-import-account-scraper/index.md

 // ...
 ```

-Once we're in our Pulumi program's root, we can instruct `pulumi import` to do a bulk import and output the generated code to a file in the language of our program (in this example, TypeScript, but `pulumi import` will automatically generate code in the correct language).
+Once we're in our Pulumi program's root, we can instruct `pulumi import` to do a bulk import and output the generated code to a file in the language of our program (this example includes TypeScript output, but `pulumi import` will automatically generate code in the correct language for your project).

 ```bash
 pulumi import -f ../config-connector-transform/pulumi-import.json -y -s dev -o index.ts